 Library Loan Policies

 Patrons of the Moustakas Johnson Library are expected to keep track of the items they have borrowed and return them in good condition and on time so that they are available to other borrowers.
-Borrowers may have a maximum of 20 items on their accounts at any given time.
-Borrowers should not allow others to use materials checked out under their name.
+Patrons may have a maximum of 20 items on their accounts at any given time.

 Restricted Circulation Item

 |Course Reserves||4 hours in building|

 |Journals||4 hours in building|